ethz-hpc/k8s-OpenNebula/README.md

-## how Upload an image if you dont have internet access :
+## How to Upload an image if you dont have internet access :

 For now, until we implement something better: `scp` your image to where oned StatefulSet is running.
 To get the node where it is running: